artistofmind/NetHack-Medieval/README.md

 - No two purple tiles were the same color (just really close).
 - Some icons were identical to others.
 E.g. you couldn’t tell a master lich from an arch-lich, or a baby worm from an adult one.
 You also couldn’t tell an open door from a doorway, so sometimes I tried closing a door that wasn’t there. 😊
 - Some icons were clearly just placeholders.
-E.g. unicorns & ki-rins were simply regular horses.
+E.g. unicorns & ki-rins were only regular horses.
 - Some icons were missing altogether.
 E.g. there was no unique stethoscope or lockpick.
 - Rays & explosions merely repeated one tile each, regardless of direction.
 - Statues were simply a copy-paste of the first section converted to grayscale.
 This meant their values differed wildly, with e.g. statues of white monsters still appearing white, and red ones looking blacker than “black” — making it hard to tell if something even was a statue!
 - Some tiles were simply incorrect.
-E.g. the Chromatic Dragon was an @ symbol; the quadrupeds were mostly crocodile heads; the corpses of puddings & oozes looked more alive than before they were killed (the “glob” gained a face); and the “strange monster” was accidentally duplicated after the statues.
+E.g. the Chromatic Dragon was an @ symbol; the quadrupeds were mostly crocodile heads; the corpses of puddings & oozes looked more alive than before they were killed (the “glob” gains a face); and the “strange monster” was accidentally duplicated after the statues.
 (One tile too many.)
 - The tiles labeled “96x” were actually 128x.

-Etc. (By no means a comprehensive list, heh.)
+Etc. (By no means a comprehensive list!
+Heh.)

 Game-icons.net has also added lots of content in the last 10 years.
 So while I set out simply to rectify some of these issues, I ended up redoing the entire thing from scratch.
 The result has little in common with NetHack Modern, despite getting most artwork from the same source; hence I’ve called this spinoff NetHack Medieval, instead.
-(Well, back in the day art tended to be more intricate, while most Modern art is comparatively simple; so I reckon the name change is only appropriate.) 😀
+(Well, back in the day art tended to be more intricate, while most Modern art is comparatively simple; so I reckon the name change is only appropriate. 😛)

 FWIW, Fandom’s [map of the default tileset](https://nethack.fandom.com/wiki/Tileset#Default_tileset) is incomplete, and their [list of tiles](https://nethack.fandom.com/wiki/List_of_vanilla_NetHack_tiles) is slightly out of order.
 To be sure mine were exactly right, I tested everything myself in game, using the latest version of NetHack.
 All of this research & editing took me about a month, so you’re welcome!